 Finally, another free chequing account that also earns you interest!
 I was starting to wonder if any of the credit unions would get on the bandwagon.
-Luckily, Canadian Direct Financial did and they offer unlimited deposits and withdrawals, 50 free cheques, and 0.60% on all balances in their KeyDirect® Chequing Account.
-Another perk is you can use Canadian Direct Financial and Canadian Western Bank ABMs for any withdrawals and deposits.
+Luckily, Motive Financial (formerly Canadian Direct Financial) did and they offer unlimited deposits and withdrawals, 50 free cheques, and a competitive interest rate on all balances in their Motive™ Chequing.

 13. Conexus Credit Union

 Conexus Credit Union’s No-Fee Account is pretty simple.
 It offers the same standard features as the rest of them and doesn’t pay any interest.
-It also only serves customers in Saskatechewan.
+It also only serves customers in Saskatchewan.

 14. Innovation Credit Union

 I can’t believe you’re still reading.
 This is by far my longest post ever (I think?), but if you’re still with me, you are a trooper!
 Okay, last but not least there’s Innovation Credit Union’s No-Fee Account.
 It offers unlimited debits and the other usual features, but it also let’s you do as many Interac e-transfers as you like for free too.

 This credit union is for residents of Saskatchewan only, however similar to Coast Capital Savings, they are putting some moves in motion to become a federally regulated credit union so they can serve customers throughout Canada.